 - Short for "Carbon Footprint of Products."
 The environmental impact is calculated quantitatively by using the LCA technique.
 Businesses and consumers share awareness about actions to reduce CO2 emissions.
 Consumers are motivated to pursue a low-carbon lifestyle by utilizing the visualized information.

-International ENERGY STAR Program (the U.S.A., Japan, EU, Canada, Australia, New Zealand, and Taiwan)
+International ENERGY STAR Program (the U.S.A., Japan, Canada, and Taiwan)